rmbolger/Posh-ACME/CONTRIBUTING.md

 ### Regarding DNS Plugin Requests

-The hardest part about writing new DNS plugins so far is getting an account with the provider to test with.
-If you want your provider supported but can't write the plugin yourself, I'm happy to give it a try.
-I just need temporary access to an existing account **or** a donation to cover the cost of setting up a new account with the provider.
+If you want your provider supported but can't write the plugin yourself, submit an issue with the request and I'm happy to give it a try.
+But the hardest part about writing new DNS plugins so far is getting an account with the provider to test with.
+Providers with free trials or sandbox/test environments are great.
+Otherwise, I just need temporary access to an existing account **or** a [donation](https://paypal.me/rmbolger) to cover the cost of setting up a new account with the provider.

 ## Write Tests